 Note: Prior to being admitted to the program, students may take up to 9 credits on non- matriculated basis.
 However, taking such courses does not guarantee admission.

-Evidence of completion of an academic skills test within the last five years (i.e., SAT, ACT, GRE, or Praxis I).
+- Evidence of completion of an academic skills test including reading, writing and math subscores (including SAT, ACT, GRE, or Praxis Core Combined).

 In order to be considered for admission to the program the following fall, all admissions materials must be received by January 15.
 In order to be considered for admission to the program the following spring, all admission material must be received by September 15.